Heladio-ac/Lexy/README.md

 ## Transition Function

 Lexy uses a matrix to determine its next state.
-The transition matrix is as follows:

-> Insert matrix here

 ### Codes for delimiting states